 Learn more about what can cause a bump on the penis and what to do.

-What to do: Epididymitis is treated with antibiotics, therefore it is important to see a doctor if you suspect an infection.
+How to treat: Epididymitis is treated with antibiotics, therefore it is important to see a doctor if you suspect an infection.
 The treatment usually involves an injection of ceftriaxone, followed by 10 days of oral antibiotics at home.

 4. Orchitis